pysb/pysb.github.com/content/pages/installation.rst

    Python containing most of the numeric and scientific software needed to get started.
-If you are a Mac or Linux user, have used Python before and are comfortable using ``pip`` to install software, you may want to skip this step and use your existing Python installation.
+If you are a Mac or Linux user, have used Python before and are comfortable using ``pip`` to install software, you may want to skip this step and use your existing Python installation (see notes in the following step).

-   Anaconda has a simple graphical installer which can be downloaded from https://www.continuum.io/downloads - select your operating system and download the 64 bit version.
+   Anaconda has a simple graphical installer which can be downloaded from https://www.anaconda.com/distribution/ - select your operating system and download the 64 bit version.
 Both Python 2.7 and 3.6 are supported.
 The default installer options are usually appropriate.